 Specific components of the general education course requirements are provided below.
+Courses used to fulfill general education requirements are specified in the College Catalog.

 Written and Oral Communication

 Each degree must contain courses that ensure competence in oral and written communication.
 Because ENG 111, College Composition, is a foundation course in each degree curriculum, it is advisable to include it in the first semester.